 Salt & Pepper to Taste

 Sort and rinse the beans.
 Place the beans into a large pot and cover with about an inch of water.
-Soak overnight.
+Soak for at least an hour (overnight is better.)

 Drain and rinse the beans.
 Place them back into the pot and cover with water.
 Bring the beans to a boil, reduce heat and simmer for an hour and a half or until becoming tender.

-Alternately you could use 2-3 cans of pinto and/or red beans, drained and rinsed.
+Alternately you could use 2-3 cans of no salt added pinto and/or red beans, drained and rinsed.

 Stove Top Method:

-Add the remaining ingredients to the pot of beans, cover and simmer for another 30-60 minutes, stirring on occasion.
+When the meat is browned and veggies are softening, combine all the remaining ingredients and the beans in the stockpot together; cover and simmer for another 30-60 minutes, stirring on occasion.

 Once done, remove from heat and serve warm.